 Making the App available

-You will now see the App how I will appear on the App Navigation Bar.
+- You will now see the app on how I will appear on the App Navigation Bar.
 The default is at the bottom you can highlight the app and move it up.
 If you are satisfied with the position click “Save”

-Now we wait for the policy settings to sync on o365 backend systems before we will see the results of our work.
+- Now we wait for the policy settings to sync on Microsoft 365 backend systems before we will see the results of our work.
 We will not see our new app show up on the App Navigation Bar for about 2 hours.